wolfgangkeil/Kinney_Sahu_et_al_2023_code/README.md

-2/ open FIJI and then open macro '<PATH_TO_YOUR_GITHUB_CLONE>/preprocessing/imageJ/correct_z_drift.ijm' change the lines about experiment_folder, worm_index, channels and z_drift file in the script according to your needs run the macro this will open all the straightened files, apply the z-drift and resave the files in worm_1_drift_corrected, can take time, approx 1h for a 100frames dataset
+2/ open FIJI and then open macro '<PATH_TO_YOUR_GITHUB_CLONE>/preprocessing/imageJ/correct_z_drift.ijm' change the lines about experiment_folder, worm_index, channels and z_drift file in the script according to your needs run the macro this will open all the straightened files, apply the z-drift and resave the files in worm_1_drift_corrected, can take a few minutes for a 100 frame data set

 ### Manual pre-registration and z-projection
 The pre-registration requires a lot of manual clicking for large data sets.
 In order to reduce this a bit, it's best to create a file called "frame_range.txt" in the experiment_folder.
 This file should contain only two numbers, the first and the last frame that should be considered during the MCP-GFP spot tracking analysis.